-- 1. Adult leaders must provide education and training around safe practices as it relates to hygiene, sanitation (cleaning and disinfection policies), and illness policies outlined in this document. - 2.
-Require all adult leaders, volunteers and youth to report any symptoms of COVID-19 or close contact to a person with COVID-19 to an adult leader.
+- Adult leaders must provide education and training around safe practices as it relates to hygiene, sanitation (cleaning and disinfection policies), and illness policies outlined in this document. - Require all adult leaders, volunteers and youth to report any symptoms of COVID-19 or close contact to a person with COVID-19 to an adult leader.
 Adult leaders, volunteers and youth should not attend events if they feel sick. - 3.
 Symptomatic persons should be instructed to contact their health care provider to be tested for COVID-19 and self-isolate at home - 4.
 Adult leaders and volunteers should not transport any youth that are not immediate family members.
 In the event, that this becomes necessary, all parties must wear cloth face coverings and space out seating to maintain maximal distance from each other. - 5.
 During activity/meetings, parents/guardians are encouraged to remain in their cars in a designated parking area. - 6.
 However, when/if watching from outside cars in the parking area, they should maintain safe social distance from others. - 7.
-Adult leaders, volunteers and youth should arrive to the activity/meeting already dressed and prepared to participate. - 8.
-Youth shall bring their own equipment and not share their personal equipment with other youth.
+Adult leaders, volunteers and youth should arrive to the activity/meeting already dressed and prepared to participate. - Youth shall bring their own equipment and not share their personal equipment with other youth.
 Shared equipment provided by the unit must be cleaned and disinfected according to CDC guidance after every use between youth. - 9.
 Unit equipment and daypacks of youth should be placed 6-feet apart.
-Youth should not touch other scouts'

-- 10. handbooks, youth bags, equipment, or water bottles. - 11.
+Youth should not touch other scouts' - 10.
+Handbooks, youth bags, equipment, or water bottles should be stored and spaced at least 6' apart so that Scouts don't intermingle when getting their sup[lies - 11.
 Centralized areas for congregating should be avoided.